1. Realism and Anti-Realism: Hawking and Mlodinow.

 Anne Fausto-Sterling, "A Question of Genius: Are Men Really Smarter than Women?" -- detailed overview of a lot of research on supposed sex differences in intelligence, from a feminist perspective

-17. Realism and anti-realism.
+13. Realism and anti-realism in physics.
 There are at least two distinguishable issues here.
 (1) Realistic vs. instrumentalistic interpretations of quantum theory.
 One dispute over quantum mechanics is really a special case of a general dispute over whether theoretical entities in science should be regarded realistically or not.
 The special interest of quantum mechanics in this regard is that its picture of the subatomic world is so weird and difficult to interpret that it is especially tempting to regard it as just a collection of helpful mathematical tools, without taking seriously the idea that all aspects of those tools correspond to real phenomena.
 (2) Realism vs. anti-realism about the nature of the world.
 Supposing we construe quantum theory realistically, as making genuine claims about the world, there is a further issue about what sort of view of the world it forces us to have.
 (This is where debates about the "interpretation" of QM enter the picture; one could regard instrumentalism as making the claim that it doesn't need an interpretation at all.)
 Two related questions are especially relevant, namely (a) is "determinism" compatible with QM?
 (Writers on QM typically mean by "determinism" the view that certain quantities have determinate values, not the view that later states are determined by earlier ones.) (b) Are there properties of the world which are observer-dependent?
 Some writers suggest that certain states take on definite values only when observed, so that observation doesn't just record what is already there but in some sense determines the make-up of the world.
 This can be made to sound a lot like the idealism of Berkeley or perhaps Hegel.
-Among the potentially helpful readings on this topic are these:

-19. More on Evolutionary Psychology
+14. Evolutionary Psychology

 Steven Jay Gould, two-part essay in New York Review of Books